blender-visual-investigation/knowledge-base/docs/tools-addons-techniques/techniques/precision-modeling/3d-cursor.md

 ## Introduction

-The 3D Cursor is a powerful tool unique to Blender.
-It acts as a temporary anchor point in 3D space, enabling precise placement and manipulation of objects.
+The 3D Cursor is the spawn point for all new primitives.
+It is also a versatile tool for precision alignment, pivoting, and origin manipulation.

 This page covers:
 - What the 3D Cursor is and why it matters